Misterblue/misterblue.github.io/programming/notes/Javascript-and-Flatbuffers.md

 write(builder.asInt8Array());
 ```

-I came to visualize this as the creation of the `flatbuffers.Builder()` is
+The way I now think about it is that the creation of the `flatbuffers.Builder()` is
 allocating the buffer that the output message will be constructed into.
 All the 'start', 'end', and 'add' operations are storing the information
 about that table into  the `Builder`'s buffer.
 The final `finish` call